Robotechnology1/Wit-Help/README.md

 # Wit - A Discord Bot

+This page is split into 4 parts in this order:

+1. Why you should invite Wit

+2. Commands

+3. FAQ

+4. Feedback

+5. About

 # Why you should invite Wit

 Wit is a bot that bring great features to your Discord server.
 There are a wide variety of commands from minigames to an economy.
 And, obviously, the bot is witty and loves to insult you, every chance it gets.